5 Extremely Effective Putting Drills

 Many new golfers push or pull the putt off line.
 This is caused from an in-to-out or out-to-in swing path.
 The goal is to keep the swing even and keep a consistent path.

-Find a flat area on the green and place two clubs on the ground wide enough to place the putter head behind the ball.
+Find a flat area on the practice green and place two clubs on the ground wide enough to place the putter head behind the ball.
 Swing the putter between the two clubs and hit the ball.
 If the putter hits any of the clubs, you are not swinging the putter down the target line.
 Make sure the putter head stays low to the ground and follows through.

 A great drill that helps you find a solid stroke is to hit a series of putts with one leg in the air.
 This acts to de-stabilize you and any unnecessary movements will throw you and your stroke completely off balance.
 Hit 10 or 20 putts with one foot in the air and you'll set a far more solid stroke.